Skip advert

 Verdict – is the Polestar 3 a good car?

 The Polestar 3 is a well-built, high-quality electric SUV which we think looks great, too.
 Its minimalist interior exudes a premium feel, albeit in a more understated way compared to many rivals.
-The ride is comfortable, too, but we think it’s a push to consider the Polestar 3 sporty as per the manufacturer’s claims – sure it’s powerful, but there’s not much feel in the driving experience, and on that basis we think it's worth waiting for the cheaper single-motor version arriving later in 2025, rather than the dual-motor model from launch.
+The ride is comfortable, too, but we think it’s a push to consider the Polestar 3 sporty as per the manufacturer’s claims – sure it’s powerful, but it still feels like a plush SUV to drive.
+On that basis, we think the more affordable single-motor version will make the most sense for most people, and it gets a mega 438-mile range.

 Polestar 3 models, specs and alternatives